marinednadude/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP.md

 **Step-by-Step Instructions:**

-*Note: When possible, PCR set-up should be carried out in a separate pre-PCR space that is distinct from where the post-PCR space where thermocyclers are located and all post-PCR processing is performed.
+*Note: When possible, PCR set-up should be carried out in a separate pre-PCR space that is distinct from where the post-PCR space where thermocyclers are located, and all post-PCR processing is performed.
 No equipment, consumables, or reagents should be shared between pre- and post-PCR spaces with a unidirectional flow of sample processing.*

 1. Set out primers and positive control to thaw.
-2. Vortex and spin down thawed positive control, primers, and nuclease free water.
+2. Vortex and spin down thawed positive control, primers, and nuclease-free water.
 Then tap/flick AmpliTaq rather than vortexing before spinning down.
 Thawed reagents should be stored in a cooling block or fridge when not in use.
 3. Pool reagents to make final master mix, as denoted in the reagent mixture table.
-4. Set out template DNA to thaw if frozen.
+4. Set out the template DNA to thaw if frozen.
 5. Aliquot 23 μL of final master mix into each well of the PCR plate.
 The plate should sit in a cold block to ensure the reagents remain at a low temperature.
 6. Add 2 μL DNA template to each well (See [WhiteSterling phytoplankton ITS1 PCR Draft Protocol Sheet](https://docs.google.com/spreadsheets/d/15mxKM89S4NEhiMFIIUo3bYfYfHoavNpf0fki1TN-LCs/edit#gid=0)), but reserve two wells for the positive control and a no template control (NTC).
 7. To one well each, add 2 μL of the positive control and 2 μL of nuclease-free water for the NTC.
 8. Seal the PCR plate with foil.
-9. Spin down the plate, and then transport in cooler blocks before placing in thermocycler.
+9. Spin down the plate, and then transport in cooler blocks before placing in the thermocycler.
 10. Run thermocycler protocol.

 ### Quality control

 1. Plates should be removed from the thermocycler  after the run completes and stored at 4°C until run on a gel.
-Storing the PCR product at -20˚C is ideal for 1-6 month term storage, while -80˚C is ideal for long-term storage.
+Storing the PCR product at -20˚C is ideal for 1-6 months, while -80˚C is ideal for long-term storage.
 2. Run gel visualization to confirm successful PCR.
 [NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBO pending]

 #### Positive Control
-A positive control is used in every PCR run to verify success of the PCR reaction.
+A positive control is used in every PCR run to verify the success of the PCR reaction.
 2μL of positive control diluted to 10^3 copies/µL is used in place of template DNA.
-One well per plate is alotted for the positive control.
-The positive control used for WhiteSterling phytoplankton ITS1 is the Antartic freshwater diatom *Luticola ventricosa*.
+One well per plate is allotted for the positive control.
+The positive control used for WhiteSterling phytoplankton ITS1 is the Antarctic freshwater diatom *Luticola ventricosa*.
 The reference sequence used to develop the positive control sequence can be found on GenBank: [Accession KY863469.1](https://www.ncbi.nlm.nih.gov/nuccore/KY863469.1)

 |Positive Control Sequence|
 |--------------------------|